 Notice the two memorial tablets for those who perished in the wars of Italy and the various victims of the Holocaust, which stand at the entrance to the museum.

-Many school tours are brought here from various schools of Rome.
+Many school tours are brought here from various schools in Rome.
 This is because it serves as a learning center for the city's public about the Jewish heritage.